 - The drier, non sticky rice texture is achieved with the right liquid-to-rice ratio (including broth, wine and the saffron soaking liquid).
 Spanish rice needs about 2 1/2 cups of liquid for 1 cup of rice.
 Arborio rice only needs a 2:1 ratio.
 Reduce these amounts by 1/4 cup or so if you soak your rice ahead (which I do).

 - The ideal saffron for paella is Spanish saffron.
-You can buy it in specialty stores or on Amazon.
+You can buy it in specialty stores or here is a saffron on Amazon.
 We have no affiliation.
 You fortunately only need a pinch because it’s very expensive.
 You can store it in an air tight container at room temperature.
 Higher quality saffron is deep vivid red or orange (avoid pale colored strands if possible).

 - To release the saffron flavor, lightly crush the pinch you are using in your fingers and soak it in 1/4 cup warm water for about 20 minutes.
 You will add the saffron and water to the rice.